ziginfo/LS-Wing-OSC-Chataigne-Module/README.md

 All these features make the LS-Wing quite unique and versatile.

 ### Version 1.2
 added containers for monitoring Feedback from Faders and Buttons-Values

+be aware that to get any Feedback from the LS-Wing you must first have configured any "command" on any of the Faders and/or Buttons.. !!